 “She can’t make it, but I still have a way,” Bianca said, her optimism amplified in her voice.

 Qiao Qiao, Ehlo, and Angela exchanged a look again, pondering what Bianca was up to.
 But they soon knew.
 Bianca had used her phone to call Sonia.
 As soon as Sonia picked up, Jacky’s expression changed.
 Qiao Qiao placed a hand on his shoulder, giving him some support.

 “All right,” Bianca said, looking at Johnny.

 They didn’t waste time to ponder the part of the conversation they missed that was between Bianca and Sonia.
 They just stayed silent for the next part.

 “Ready, everyone?”
 Bianca asked, looking at them.

-Everyone present mumbled something and went back to silent again.
+Everyone present mumbled something and went back to silence again.